DanielMachado-443/Unbreakable_Console_Products_CSV_Exporter/README.md

 ## Description

-- This is a Windows Forms product list maker that has a background image and two main forms as view pages, in which you can list as many products as you like.
-Also, it plays a pop song to make you feel better, enjoy!
+- This is a weird experiment source code where I think that I've covered almost any circumstances that could lead the execution to be broken while reading the user inputs.
+Also, it reads and creates lists of products to be exported in a .csv format.
+Enjoy!

 ## How to start